 Miranda is an environmental filmmaker and public speaker, bubbling with ideas, a love of nature, and the desire to take action.
 Her films have garnered local, national and international awards over several years.
 They have been screened around the globe – from Toronto and Vancouver to Los Angeles and Brazil.
 One of her films has had 14,000 viewings and another one nearly 10,000.

-Miranda’s new Web site, which has already received great feedback, combines lesson plans on environmental topics which she has designed to be used by teachers with her films.
-“People can only care about what they know,” believes Miranda, and she hopes to educate and inspire viewers through the Web site.
-With her Web site as a platform to expand her reach into classrooms, and a tool to be used in conjunction with the screening of films she’s made over the years, Miranda hopes to make it easier for educators to get youth connected to the environment and contribute to developing a future generation of environmental stewards
+“People can only care about what they know,” believes Miranda, and she hopes to educate and inspire viewers through the Website.
+With her Website as a platform to expand her reach into classrooms, and a tool to be used in conjunction with the screening of films she’s made over the years, Miranda hopes to make it easier for educators to get youth connected to the environment and contribute to developing a future generation of environmental stewards.

 Say NO to Used Cooking Oil!